jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 >ej.	git push upstream develop

+Following command can be also used to puch information to the remote upstream:

+	git push -u origin master

+Is the same as:

+	git push origin master
+	git branch --set-upstream master origin/master

+###2.3 Update

 Update your branch when the original branch from official repository has been updated :

 	git fetch [name_of_your_remote]